Kitware/pan3d/docs/tutorials/dataset_viewer.md

 When a new data array is selected, the axis drawer on the right will open for further data configuration.
 This drawer allows us to change the default axis assignments and slicing.
 This drawer can be toggled with the axis info icon in the top right corner.

 By default, "longitude" is assigned to X, "latitude" is assigned to Y, and "time" is assigned to T. This data does not have a Z coordinate, so our rendered meshes are all planes.
-We will explore a 3D dataset later.
+We will explore a dataset with a Z axis later.

 ![](../images/5.png)